 Recent reports of large-amplitude whistler waves (>100 mV/m) in the radiation belts have intensified interest in the role of whistler waves in accelerating radiation belt electrons to MeV energies.
-Several critical parameters for addressing this issue have not previously been observed, including the occurrence frequency, spatial extent and longevity of regions of large-amplitude whistlers.
+Several critical parameters for addressing this issue have previously not been observed, including the occurrence frequency, spatial extent and longevity of regions of large-amplitude whistlers.
 The THEMIS mission, with multiple satellites in a near-equatorial orbit, offers an excellent opportunity to study these waves.
-We use data from the Electric Field Instrument (EFI) to show that in the dawn-side radiation belts, especially near L-shells from 3.5 to 5.5, the probability distribution of wave activity has a significant high-amplitude tail and is hence not well-described by long-term time averages.
-Regions of enhanced wave activity exhibit foursecond averaged wave power above 1 mV/m and sub-second bursts up to several hundred mV/m.
+We use data from the Electric Field Instrument (EFI) to show that the probability distribution of wave activity in the dawn radiation belts has a significant high-amplitude tail, and is hence not well-described by long-term time averages.
+Regions of enhanced wave activity exist with four-second averaged wave power above 1 mV/m and sub-second bursts up to several hundred mV/m.
 These regions are spatially localized to at most several hours of local time azimuthally, but can persist in the same location for several days.
-With large regions of space persistently covered by bursty, largeamplitude waves, the mechanisms and rates of radiation belt electron acceleration may need to be reconsidered.
+With large regions of space persistently covered by bursty, large-amplitude waves, the actual mechanisms and rates of radiation belt electron acceleration may need to be reconsidered.

 Physical processes working in the outer Van Allen radiation belts can both accelerate particles to MeV energies and also rapidly drain the resulting energetic populations.
-Several acceleration mechanisms are known, including impulsive changes in the largescale magnetic field configuration [Li et al., 2001], drift-resonant interaction with Ultra-Low Frequency (ULF) waves [Elkington et al., 2003; Mann et al., 2004] and Dopplershifted cyclotron-resonant interactions with whistler-mode waves [Horne and Thorne, 2003; Meredith et al., 2003].
+Several acceleration mechanisms are known, including impulsive changes in the large-scale magnetic field configuration [Li et al., 2001], drift-resonant interaction with Ultra-Low Frequency (ULF) waves [Elkington et al., 2003; Mann et al., 2004] and Doppler-shifted cyclotron-resonant interactions with whistler-mode waves [Horne and Thorne, 2003; Meredith et al., 2003].
 Since all of these acceleration mechanisms tend to be active simultaneously with a still-longer list of depletion mechanisms, the response of the system to its solar wind drivers is non-trivial [Onsager et al., 2007].

-Observations by Santolik et al. [2003] of >30 mV/m parallel-propagating whistlermode waves, and by Cattell et al. [2008] of >250 mV/m oblique whistlers, suggest a new paradigm for acceleration by whistler waves.
-Rather than being gradually energized by repeated interactions with weak waves (on the order 0.1 mV/m), radiation belt electrons may be abruptly accelerated by relatively few interactions with extremely intense waves.
-At such large amplitudes, nonlinear wave-particle interaction effects including phase trapping become important, and can accelerate particles to relativistic energies [Omura et al., 2007; Summers and Omura, 2007].
-Simulations of electrons interacting with order 100 mV/m whistler waves show acceleration to MeV energies in as little as 0.1 s [Cattell et al., 2008].
+Recent observations by Cattell et al. [2008] have shown the existence of whistler-mode waves with amplitudes in excess of 100 mV/m.
+The existence of these waves suggests a new paradigm for acceleration by whistler waves.
+Rather than being gradually energized by repeated interactions with weak whistlers (on the order 0.1 mV/m), radiation belt electrons may be abruptly accelerated by relatively few interactions with extremely intense waves.
+Simulations of electrons interacting with order $100~\mathrm{mV/m}$ whistler waves show acceleration to MeV energies in as little as $0.1~\mathrm{s}$ [Cattell et al., 2008].
 In order to quantitatively assess the role these waves play in radiation belt dynamics, several observational issues need to be addressed, including the occurrence frequency and amplitude distribution of the waves, and the spatial and temporal extent of the regions in which they are found.

-The THEMIS mission [Angelopoulos, 2008] consists of 5 satellites in near-equatorial orbits with apogees above 10 Earth radii (R_E) and perigees below 2 R_E .
+The THEMIS mission [Angelopoulos, 2008] consists of 5 satellites in near-equatorial orbits with apogees above 10 Earth radii ($R{\rm E}$) and perigees below 2 $R{\rm E}$.
 Equipped with high-quality fields instruments, these satellites offer an excellent opportunity to study the characteristics of large-amplitude whistler waves in relevant regions of space.
-In this paper, we present the first observations of large-amplitude whistler waves from the THEMIS Electric Fields Instrument (EFI).